RoquetteTenreiro/MZ/script.md

 ### Necessary material - R libraries

-The first step consists on updating all necessary libraries for this analysis.
+The first step consists on installing all necessary libraries for this analysis:

 ```{r}
 install.packages("rmarkdown")